zhengcharlie8/Search-Engine/README.md

 6.   `api/TestPrior`: This is used to run the prior queries using the arguments provided.

 ## Troubleshooting
-1. Make sure Java is installed correctly.
+1. Make sure Java is installed correctly (Project is currently running on Java 8).
-2. Make sure the json-simple dependency is correctly added to the dependencies.
+2. Make sure the json-simple dependency is correctly installed and added to the dependencies.
-3.